The 23rd Annual Humanitarian of the Year, Honoring Jack & Suzi Hanna

-The Humanitarian of the Year Award, presented annually by the American Red Cross, recognizes local individuals or groups whose efforts and accomplishments have made our community a better place to live and work.
+The Humanitarian of the Year award, presented annually by the American Red Cross of Central Ohio since 1997, honors local individuals who have great humanitarian concern for our community and who have made our community a better place to live and work.